 Children will be taught to use the punctuation marks as laid out by curriculum 2014.
-Proof-reading to edit and improve written work is a key skill to be taught in all years.
+Proof-reading to edit and improve written work is a key skill to be taught in all years, and is built into the structure of the Read to write programme.